PapersOfMathieuNls/phd-thesis/02_background.md

 Branches point to a commit.
 In a task-branching environment, a branch is created via a checkout operation for each task.
-Tasks can be to fix the root cause of a crash or bug report or features to implement.
+Tasks can be created to fix the root cause of a crash or bug report or features to implement.
 In figure \ref{fig:two-branches}, the `master` branch and the `1_fix_overflow` point on commit `98ca9`.

 \begin{figure}[h!]